TITLE 8 SOCIAL SERVICES

 D. The dispositional hearing may occur simultaneously with the adjudicatory hearing, but no later than 30 days after the conclusion of the adjudicatory hearing.

-E. Foster parents, pre-adoptive parents or relatives providing care to the child shall be given notice and an opportunity to be heard at the dispositional hearing.
+E. Resource parents, pre-adoptive parents, relatives or fictive kin providing care to the child shall be given notice and an opportunity to be heard at the dispositional hearing.

 A. The initial judicial review shall be held within 60 days of the dispositional hearing.
 PSD shall inform the court of the progress made toward the permanency plan.